German Chocolate Cake

 For the Cake

-• 2¼ cups all-purpose flour, spooned into measuring cup and leveled off
+- 2¼ cups all-purpose flour, spooned into measuring cup and leveled-off

 For the Coconut-Pecan Frosting

-• 1½ sticks (¾ cup) unsalted butter, cut into small pieces
+- ¾ cup (1½ sticks) unsalted butter, cut into small pieces

-• 2½ cups (lightly packed) sweetened flaked coconut (preferably Baker’s)
+- 2½ cups lightly packed sweetened flaked coconut (preferably Baker’s)

 For the Chocolate Glaze

-• 2 oz semi-sweet chocolate, chopped
+- 2 oz semi-sweet chocolate, best quality such as Ghiradelli, chopped

 Instructions

-2. Spray 3 or 2 (9-inch) round cake pans with nonstick cooking spray with flour, such as Baker’s Joy or Pam with Flour.
+- Make the Cake Layers: Preheat the oven to 350°F (175°C) and set an oven rack in the middle position.
+Spray 2 or 3 (9-in/23-cm) round cake pans with nonstick cooking spray with flour, such as Baker’s Joy or Pam with Flour.
 Line the bottoms of the pans with parchment circles and spray again.

-1. Pour the cream and corn syrup into a medium microwave-safe bowl.
+- Make the Chocolate Glaze: Pour the cream and corn syrup into a medium microwave-safe bowl.
 Microwave on high power until boiling, about 1 minute.
 Add the chopped chocolate.
 (Alternatively, place the chocolate in a medium bowl.
 In a small saucepan, bring the cream and corn syrup to a boil and then pour it over the chocolate.)
 Let the mixture sit for 30 seconds, then whisk until smooth and glossy.
 Let the ganache cool until slightly thickened but still pourable, whisking occasionally so a film doesn't form on top, 10 to 15 minutes.
 (If it gets too thick, you can warm it in the microwave for 10 seconds, or until just pourable.)

-1. For a 3 layer cake: Place 1 cake layer, rounded side down, on a cake platter.
+- Assemble and Serve: For a 3 layer cake: Place 1 cake layer, rounded side down, on a cake platter.
 Using a metal spatula, spread ⅓ of the coconut-pecan frosting over the layer.
 Add the second layer, rounded side down; spread with ⅓ of the frosting.
 Add the third layer, rounded side up; spread with remaining frosting, leaving the sides of the cake unfrosted.
 For a 2-layer cake, follow the same procedure but spread half of the frosting over the bottom layer and the remaining half over the top layer.
 Prepare the chocolate glaze and drizzle it over the top of the cake, letting it drip down the sides.
 Cut the cake with a small, very-sharp serrated knife, using a sawing motion and wiping the knife clean (carefully!) between slices.

 Nutrition Information